FatimaCinte/ID1021_AlgorithmsAndDataStructures/README.md

-All the course assignments are written & compiled in Java and cover the following content:
+All of the course assignments are written in Java and compiled by running the main class of each folder.
+The assignments cover the following topics:

 Basic algorithm analysis:
 - Simpler analysis with respect to the resource needs of algorithms in the form of time and memory.